interacto/interacto.github.io/v2/src/docs/angular-integration.md

 ## Using Interacto in Angular components

-By default, you can inject as constructor parameters Interacto objects into your Angular components: the undo/redo history; and [the `Bindings` object](../ts-docs/classes/Bindings.html) (that permits the creation of Interacto bindings or access various Interacto data).
+You can inject as constructor parameters Interacto objects into your Angular components: the undo/redo history; and [the `Bindings` object](./how-to-start#the-bindings-object) (the factory that permits the creation of Interacto bindings or access various Interacto data).
 For example:

 ```ts
 public constructor(private undoHistory: UndoHistory, private bindings: Bindings) {
 }
 ```

+These injections are optional.
+We will see in this section that you can develop your Angular app with it.

 ## Setting a specific undo/redo algorithm for an Angular component

-By default, your app share a single undo/redo linear history created by the Interacto module.
+By default, your app shares the same undo/redo linear history to all the Angular components a single.
 In some cases, you may want to a specific undo/redo history for one Angular component, or you may use another undo algorithm.

 Currently we provide two algorithms: the linear one (the standard we use by default); the tree algorithm (that keeps traces of undo/redo branches).